chrismlusk/accuraty-templates/Portals/_default/Skins/CLIENT_CODE/gulpfile.js/README.md

 # Gulpfile.js

 Contains all files related to the Gulp build process.
 This is how we compile stylesheets, optimize images, bundle scripts.
-We also extract vendor resources from the `node_modules/` folder and add them to the Skin's `public/` folder.
+We also extract vendor resources from the `node_modules/` folder and add them to the skin's `public/` folder.
 Basically, anything that is automated is run through this directory.

 ## Overview